VijayGKR/Pulse/README.md

 This is a [Plasmo extension](https://docs.plasmo.com/) project bootstrapped with [`plasmo init`](https://www.npmjs.com/package/plasmo).

+First, clone this github repo to your local machine.

-First, run the development server:
+Once you've cloned the repo, run the development server where the repo is located.

 ```bash
 pnpm dev